How to Get Your Georgia

 What are the steps to get a teaching certification in Georgia?

-To earn a teaching certification in Georgia, you need to:
+To earn a teacher certification in Georgia, you need to:

 • Earn a bachelor’s degree.